Comparing homological invariants for mapping classes of surfaces: Theoretical evidence for the conjecture

 \subsection{From one basepoint to two: bimodule}

-Let us explain how to modify our previous constructions of bimodules if we want to have two basepoints instead of one.
-First of all, partially wrapped Fukaya category was defined for any number of basepoints.
-On Figure \ref{fig:partially_wrapped_2bpts} we draw a generating set of Lagrangians (red curves) in the genus 2 case, together with their perturbations (purple curves).
-Now we have five Lagrangian arcs as generators, instead of four in the one basepoint case (Figure \ref{fig:pointed_matched_circle}).
-In general the number of generating arcs will be 2g+1 and 2g for 2 and 1 basepoint cases.
+Let us explain how to modify our previous constructions of bimodules, if we want to have two basepoints instead of one.
+First of all, in Section~\ref{aur_constr} the partially wrapped Fukaya category was defined for any number of basepoints.
+In Figure~\ref{fig:partially_wrapped_2bpts} we draw a generating set of Lagrangians (red curves) in the case of two basepoints on the genus two surface, together with their perturbations (purple curves).
+Now we have five Lagrangian arcs as generators, instead of four in the one basepoint case (Figure~\ref{fig:pointed_matched_circle}).
+In general, for genus $g$ surface $(\Sigma,\partial \Sigma)$ the number of generating arcs will be $2g+1$ and $2g$ for two and one basepoint cases, respectively.
+We denote the double basepoint partially wrapped Fukaya category by $\F_{\{z_1,z_2\}}(\Sigma)$

-After choosing this set of generators it is now clear what the corresponding pointed matched circle looks like, as well as the corresponding algebra, see Figure \ref{fig:Z_2-2bp--B-Z_2-2bp-}.
+For the corresponding double basepoint version of pointed matched circle, as well as the corresponding algebra, see Figure~\ref{fig:Z_2-2bp--B-Z_2-2bp-}.